hashicorp/vagrant/website/docs/source/v2/boxes.html.md

 the proper box depending on what provider you're using.

-If you're interested in more details on the exact file format of boxes, there is a seperate [page dedicated to that](/v2/boxes/format.html), since it is an advanced topic that general users don't need to know.
+If you're interested in more details on the exact file format of boxes, there is a separate [page dedicated to that](/v2/boxes/format.html), since it is an advanced topic that general users don't need to know.

 ## Adding Boxes